Arsh1213/getting_started_with_javascript/Chapters/6_objects_and_arrays.md

   - __`Query values of properties`__
       ```javascript
+      // Genral syntax

       // For console mode
       object.property;

       // When used in full-fledged programs
       var propVal = object.property;
+      console.log(propVal); // Optional; only if you want the value to be printed on the console
       ```
       ![](https://github.com/datasouvik/getting_started_with_javascript/blob/master/Assets/queryProperty.png)

   - __`Set/Modify values of properties`__
+      ```javascript
+      // General syntax

+      /*
+      Remember that for modifying a property's value, the property must exist.
+      If not, the code will be interpreted as "a new property and its value must be added.
+      */
+      object.property = newValue;
+      ```
       ![]()

   - __`Enumerate properties`__